MattSheehanDev/do-you-want-to-build-a-browser-extension/browser-extension.md

   - Google Chrome, Microsoft Edge
   - Firefox compatibility: `https://www.extensiontest.com`

+^ Before the WebExtensions API, every browser had it's own thing, Firefox had an Add-ons SDK, Internet Explorer had Silverlight Add-ons it was a mess.
 ^ Firefox is highly compatible.
 Most of the changes are going to be simply finding and replacing the "chrome" namespace with the "browser" namespace.

 - Focus on Manifest V3 WebExtension API